enpassant/rapids/README.md

 ### Used topics

-blog-command, client-commands, blog-event, performance, discussion-event, web-app, user, discussion-command
+blog-command, client-commands, blog-event, performance, discussion-event, web-app, user, discussion-command, error

 ## Use docker for development